guilhemmarchand/nmon-logger/vagrant-ansible-demo-rsyslog/README.md

+# Instant virtual environment with Vagrant / Ansible

-# You can use this package to get a full working environment of an nmon-logger deployment using Vagrant !
+You can use this package to get a full working environment of an nmon-logger deployment using Vagrant !
 Up in 5 minutes :-)

-**Requirements**

-## You need to have:
+## Requirements:

 * Vagrant --> https://www.vagrantup.com/downloads.html